simonstanley/career-breaking/_posts/2023-04-17-South_to_North.md

 What this says about me I don't know but I found it a relief to discover he was somewhat awkward.
 Well, not awkward, rather, not quite so fluent at conversation as your everyday confident person.
 He would answer all the questions I could throw at him with passion and gusto, but seemed at a loss when it came to igniting a topic of his own.
 The key discovery however was that we were both heading north.
 I left it at that, not broaching the prospect of joining forces as this would be a step too far for my social capacity.
 And regardless, we were planning different routes.
 We said our good nights and I settled in to my nice new tent (for the first time) and enjoyed possibly the best Pot Noddle I've ever had.

 <br />
-The tent ready for it's first night
+The tent ready for its first night
 <img src="/career-breaking/assets/images/IMG_20230406_194626524.jpeg" class="img-responsive">

 <br />